cyber3pxVA/Medicode/README.md

   ```
    DRG_MAPPING_PATH=/app/drg_mapping.csv
   ```
+7. Set `ENABLE_DRG=1` in your container or compose environment.
-7. Refresh the UI – DRG column appears for matched ICD roots.
+8. Refresh the UI – DRG / Complexity columns appear when inpatient mode selected.

 If you only have the definitions manual text bundle (folder with many `.txt` files), extract long titles first:
 ```bash